Aliases for PRKCA Gene

 GeneCards Summary for PRKCA Gene

-PRKCA (Protein Kinase C, Alpha) is a Protein Coding gene.
-Diseases associated with PRKCA include myotonic dystrophy 1.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include enzyme binding and protein kinase C activity.
+PRKCA (Protein Kinase C Alpha) is a Protein Coding gene.
+Diseases associated with PRKCA include glioma and pertussis.
+Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot for PRKCA Gene